-To what extent do you agree with the proposal to introduce one new section of the ISO27001 2022 standard as a requirement in RTS security audits? select only one item
+60 7 Γο what extent do you agree with the proposal to introduce one new

+: section of the ISO27001 2022 standard as a requirement in RTS

+: security audits?

+Please select only one item

-\bigcirc Strongly agree
+$\bigcirc$ Strongly agree

-\bigcirc Agree
+$\bigcirc$ Agree

-\bigcirc Neither agree nor disagree
+$\bigcirc$ Neither agree nor disagree

-\bigcirc Disagree
+$\bigcirc$ Disagree

-\bigcirc Strongly disagree
+$\bigcirc$ Strongly disagree

 61 Please give your reasons for your answer below.
-62 Do you think any of the other new controls from the ISO 27001 2022 update should be included in the security audit requirements?
+62 Do you think any of the other new centrals from the ISO 27004 2022 02 Do you think any of the other new controls from the ISO 27001 2022 update should be included in the security audit requirements?
 63 Do you have any information you wish to share regarding any direct costs associated with implementing this proposal?
-Costs associated with implementing this proposar: